mozilla/webpay/README.rst

     pref("dom.payment.provider.1.uri", "http://localhost:8000/mozpay/?req=");
     pref("dom.payment.provider.1.type", "mozilla/payments/pay/v1");
     pref("dom.payment.provider.1.requestMethod", "GET");
+    pref("dom.identity.enabled", true);
+    pref("toolkit.identity.debug", true);

 This will access your local webpay server as the payment provider.
-You may need to bind it to an IP address if you are working with an actual phone.
+You may need to bind it to an IP address (or set up port forwarding) if you are working with an actual phone.
 If you want to work with the Marketplace dev server, change the URI to something like this::